smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/COPY_SYNTAX.md

 !!! warning "__Warning__"
     - The column name of data files only allows lowercase letters, numbers and _(underscore)
+    - ThanoSQL only supports pkl files created by using pandas

 ## __2. COPY Syntax__